Alexandria Eschate: Hellenistic period

 "Seres" meant either China proper – in which case the Greeks achieved the first direct contact between China and a European society, sometime around 200 BC – or the peoples of the Tarim.
-In any case, a city known to the Chinese as Dayuan, which was mentioned by scholars from the Han dynasty (1st century BC to 2nd century AD), is speculated to refer to Alexandria Eschate.
+In any case, the capital of a state known to the Chinese as Dayuan, which was mentioned by scholars from the Han dynasty (1st century BC to 2nd century AD), is speculated to refer to Alexandria Eschate.
 The prefix da meant "Great", while Yuan was the Chinese rendition of Ionians.
+Dayuan means "Great Ionians" in the Chinese language, since Greeks generally being known in Asia by some variant of "Ionians".
+See Names of the Greeks: Ionians, Yunani, and Yavan for more information.

+Han Invasion

 Chinese embassies were established in Dayuan, beginning with Zhang Qian around 130 BC.
-Soon, the city and the rest of Dayuan were conquered completely by the Han after winning the War of the Heavenly Horses.
+Soon, the city and the rest of Dayuan were conquered completely by the Han dynasty after winning the War of the Heavenly Horses.
 This contributed to the opening up of the Silk Road from the 1st century BC.
-Dayuan means "Great Ionians" in the Chinese language, Greeks generally being known in Asia by some variant of "Ionians".
-See Names of the Greeks: Ionians, Yunani, and Yavan for more information.

 Following the conquests of the Scythians and Kushan Empire and Parthians, Greek language and culture were replaced by subsequent empires.

 Archaeological remains

 The remains of Alexander's town lie in the tell of the old citadel in Khojand.
 Although the oldest surface remains of the walls date only to the 10th century, Soviet and Tajik excavations of the site have revealed that below the modern surface are medieval, Hellenistic and Achaemenid layers.
 These layers have revealed fortifications dating to around the 4th century BC.

-Other remains include household utensils, armaments, and building material,s which are exhibited in the Museum of Regional Studies in Khojand.
+Other remains include household utensils, armaments, and building materials, which are exhibited in the Museum of Regional Studies in Khojand.
 The site has also revealed numerous Hellenistic coins and pottery.

 In the Tabula Peutingeriana, below the city there is a rhetorical question in Latin: "Hic Alexander responsum accepit: usque quo Alexander?"
 (Here Alexander accepted the answer: "Until where, Alexander?") — referencing both his insatiable appetite for conquest and a legend from the Alexander Romance in which "celestial creatures" admonished Alexander not to pursue further explorations, which would ultimately lead to his untimely death.